-Unless the prepayment penalty is heinous (and they often can be) you will be replacing high interest debt with rates as low as 2.5% (if you are an “A” client) and up to around 5% (if you are a “B” type borrower)
+Unless the prepayment penalty is heinous (and they often can be) you will be replacing high interest debt with rates as low as 3.5% (if you are an “A” client) and around 5% (if you are a “B” type borrower)

 As Angela says, potential lenders will assess your application in the classical fashion :

 - Do you have enough equity?
 (80% loan to value is the max these days)

 - Do you have sufficient qualifying income to service the new mortgage?